WICG/trust-token-api/README.md

     1. The browser requests a redemption.
     1. The issuer returns an RR (this indicates that `areyouahuman.example` at some point issued a valid token to this browser).
     1. When the promise returned by the method resolves, the RR can be used in subsequent resource requests.
-1. Script running code in the top level `coolwebsite.example` document can call `fetch('foo.example/get-content', {privateToken: {version: 1, operation: 'send-redemption-record', issuers: ['areyouahuman.example']}})`
+1. Script running code in the top level `coolwebsite.example` document can call `fetch('foo.example/get-content', {privateToken: {version: 1, operation: 'send-redemption-record', issuers: ['https://areyouahuman.example']}})`
     1. The third-party receives the RR, and now has some indication that `areyouahuman.example` thought this user was a human.
     1. The third-party responds to this fetch request based on that fact.